YuYifan2000/comparison_hypoDD_GrowClust/README.md

 ## workflow
 Whole workflow is in the workflow/ directory.\
 Follow the procedure as:\
-shuffle_source.py, generate_tt.py, tt2velest.py, velest2\*.py, event2evlist.py, dt_form_cc.py

-Sorry it is a little bit messy, I will sort out soon.
+1. calculate the travetime, run the shuffle_source.py and generate_tt.py \
+2. calculate starting location using velest after adding reading error and outliers.
+Run tt2velest.py \
+3. walk into different folders to run the location program, there is velest2xx.py in each folders for specific required file format.\

 ## traveltime dataset
-Sep.18: We update our results in NonLinLoc with smaller step size to improve the performance. \
-If you are willing to run the results over Yifan's poster at 2023 SCEC Annual Meeting, it is in the dataset/ directory.\
+If you are willing to run the results from my presentation.pdf and compare or improve any programs, it is in the dataset/ directory.\
 'o_source.npy','o_station.npy' are the sources and stations locations.\
 'tt_P.npy','tt_S.npy' storage each source's traveltime on each station based on the index order.\
 'velest.cnv' is the starting dataset for velest, I added some random error to the traveltime data.\